|March 25, 2025

 Woman scooping Bulletproof Innerfuel Prebiotic into a mug of coffee

-Resistant starch works well for some people and causes bloating for others.
-Start small and work your way up.
+Resistant starch can work well for some people but may cause bloating for others.[16]
+Start with small amounts and increase slowly to see how your body responds.

 • Raw green bananas